Susan Oliver is an award-winning photographer based in Cape Coral, Florida.

 Coming up with an artist statement is difficult for me.
 Being called a visual artist is not something I would have anticipated a few decades ago.
 I am a retired data geek with a Math degree and am used to living in a left-brain world.

-I won an instamatic camera in a bingo game at age 13, but was not able to devote myself to photography until I retired from my corporate career.
-Following retirement, I used several resources to master a DSLR camera and develop my style.
+My interest in photography began when I won an instamatic camera in a bingo game at age 13, but was not able to devote myself to photography until I retired from my corporate career.

-My photography has been shown at the Alliance for the Arts and the News-Press.
-I also was the Featured Artist of the Month for November 2020 at the Harbour View Gallery in Cape Coral, and will now display my work permanently at the Harbour View Gallery as an Associate Artist.
+My photography has been shown at the Alliance for the Arts, the News-Press and WINK News.
+My artwork is part of medical office remodels in our local area.
+I was the Featured Artist of the Month for November 2020 at the Harbour View Gallery in Cape Coral, and now display my work permanently at the Harbour View Gallery as an Associate Artist.

 I also am a musician, and play french horn with the Gulf Coast Symphony, and photographed each pet in the 2020 Gulf Coast Symphony Calendar.